JosephRullo/Active-Directory-Security-Groups-and-Sharing-Access-Permissions/README.md

 <h2>Step 5.</h2>

-**Set Permissions for the “Domain Users” Group.** <p> Let's set the permissions for each of the folders that were just created in the C: drive and share them among the Users in Active Directory.
+**Set Sharing Permissions for the “Domain Users” Group.** <p> Let's set the permissions for each of the folders that were just created in the C: drive and share them among the Users in Active Directory.
 We'll start with the "READ_ACCESS" folder -> right click on it and select "Poperties" -> select the "Sharing" tab -> click "Share" -> type "Domain Users" in the field -> click "Add" (Note the "Permission Level" that is set to the right of "Domain Users" is set as "Read".
 This will give the User "Read Only" access, the permission to view the folder and it's contents without the ability to modify them in any way). -> now click "Share".
 After clicking share, a pop up window will appear showing the path to this folder within the Domain Controller.
 Copy this path as we will need it in the coming steps.
 Next up, for the "WRITE_ACCESS" folder right click -> Permissions -> Sharing tab -> click Share -> type Domain Users -> click Add -> this time change the "Permission Level" to "Read/Write" (This will grant the User the access to not only view the folder, but also the permission to "Write" inside of it and add files, change names, etc.) -> click Share.
 <p>
 <p>
 <img src="https://i.imgur.com/AIlVHIl.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>